-4. Learn about about the right approaches you need to take for the jobs that fit your goals.
+4. Strategize to determine the right approaches you need to take for the jobs that fit your goals.
 Become an expert at understanding the ins and outs of your future career.
 Careers Beyond Clinical Medicine provides you with thorough insight into non-clinical job opportunities and shows you in detail how to get the job.
 I did all the research for you, so you don't have to.
-If your only complaint is that I have provided too much direction and insight- then I have done my job- because I want to provide you with as much guidance as you could ever need!
+If your only complaint is that I have provided too much detail then I have done my job- because I want to provide you with as much guidance as you could ever need!

 If you decide at any time throughout this process that you want to stay in clinical medicine, but you think you need to make some changes to your current work environment, don't delay improving your situation.
 Your patients will be better served if you are in a situation that is fair and productive.
 Every physician can and should achieve career satisfaction.